hihumikan/astro-pf/src/pages/about.md

 2024/04 - 2026/03 : Master of Science in Computer Information Systems (anticipated)

-I have listed my other internship experiences and work history on Wantedly.
+I have listed my other internship experiences and work history on Linkdin.
 (Please inquire via DM for details).

 ## Contact